norbert-s/SeleniumFramework/README.md

 The tests actually being run are rather simple in the sense that they do not run very complex UI tests, the focus is on the architecture

-the architecture shows several ways how to extend, use the classes, and how to implement tests - its called implementation details
+the architecture shows several ways how to extend, use the classes, and how to implement tests.

+if you happen to find a locator that you do not like that feel free to optimize it in your tests - if it was hard to determine the goal of this demo is not to optimize locators for sites that most likely will change their locators frequently

 A. The architecture itself ( someof the approaces used can be applied also in other parts of a framework such as reporting, logging, utility classes handling csv,data,jsonxml files, etc)